 Psychology 696.
 Comprehensive Examination in Psychology The culminating activity for students in the MFCC option.
 Students prepare for and satisfactorily pass a comprehensive examination.
-Enrollment limited to the final term of the student's program.
 Offered on a credit, no-credit basis only.
 Prerequisite: Classified standing in M. S. program and permission of the department.

 Psychology 698.
 Directed Graduate Study in the Instruction of Psychology (1-5) Theory and method in undergraduate and graduate instruction in psychology.
-Weekly meetings supervised experience which may include developing examinations, proctoring exams, course development, discussion and simulation supervision, observing presentations, and in-depth directed reading.
+Weekly meetings with faculty sponsor and supervised experience which may include administering and developing examinations, proctoring self-paced instructional units, course development, discussion group leadership, treatment simulation supervision, observing psychological test administrations, and in-depth directed readings of relevant topics.
 Offered on a CR/NC basis only.
-Prerequisite: Who will serve as sponsor, and approval of Psychology.
+Prerequisite: Consent of instructor who will serve as sponsor, and approval by chair of Department of Psychology whose responsibility it is to monitor the appropriateness of the student's responsibilities.